Trade ministers agree Asia-Pacific trade pact without US

 Japan, the world´s third largest economy, has been particularly active in pushing for a swift consensus on TPP, fearful that delays could lead to the collapse of the pact after years of negotiations and hand more regional influence to China.

+"Companies had largely given up on the TPP after the withdrawal of the United States," she said.
+"Now firms will need to scramble to figure out how the agreement matters to their business."

+At the APEC summit on Saturday Trump faces a long day of meetings with world leaders who are all pushing for more open trade.

-On Saturday, Trump and Xi will join leaders from across the Asia-Pacific region for closed door summit talks, including Russia´s Vladimir Putin, Japan´s Shinzo Abe and Canada´s Justin Trudeau.
+As well as Xi, Russia´s Vladimir Putin, Japan´s Shinzo Abe and Canada´s Justin Trudeau are among those attending.

 The original TPP deal was once described by the US as a "gold standard" for all free trade agreements because it went far beyond just cutting tariffs.